 Data-driven quality (DDQ) is not necessarily a new idea.
 Software teams have used data for decades in an attempt to understand software quality.
 We used data from test results or code coverage to make an educated guess on whether the software was ready to ship.

 The difference with DDQ today, is that we want to use data generated by thousands (or millions) of users to understand what’s working, what’s not working, and how the product is being used.
 Many testers are concerned with being the voice of the customer, or a customer advocate – but I don’t care what kind of rock-star-ninja-superhero tester you are, there is absolutely nobody better at acting like a customer than the actual customer.
 Any major web service – Facebook, Twitter, Amazon, Netflix, etc. rely heavily on analysis of what customers are doing and how they are using the services.
 But DDQ isn’t just for services.
-On Xbox, for example, we gathered a lot of data on how users were interacting with the Xbox Live service, but we also frequently used information gathered from the console to help us identify a variety of potential, and real issues.
+When doing web testing for Xbox, for example, we gathered a lot of data on how users were interacting with the Xbox Live service, but we also frequently used information gathered from the console to help us identify a variety of potential, and real issues.

 At Microsoft, we’ve used the Windows Error Reporting (WER) and the Customer Experience program for years.
 The Customer Experience program opt-in is that little checkbox that says, “Do you want to send usage information to Microsoft”, or, “Do you want to join the Customer Experience Improvement Program”.
 Those programs have provided a lot of insight into customer usage.